UnparalleledSmilingMonster/DD2477-project1/ir/README.md

 ## Issues you may run through
 - Depending from where you run the program, you can have errors with files not found for the spelling correction.
 Go inside **spelling_correction.py** and fix the paths to the bigrams and unigrams **.json* files.
 - The *update* functions works well but has the same issue with paths.
 Modify accordingly **news_updater.py**
+- The dataset used for the articles is now quite old.
+We originally compelled the recommendations to be no more than 2 years old.
+This causes no articles to be recommended.
+I fixed it to 3 years, you can fix the limit by yourself by modifying the variable *number_of_days* at line 627 in `python gui.py`.

 ## Disclaimer
 When we started the project we forked elasticsearch because we thought we would have to directly modify the repository.
 That is why our commits are only done in branch 7.14 on the forked repo.
 (There was a bit of a mixup)